Looking to connect to Gas? Find out how

 Biomethane is an example of waste recovery and reuse in the circular economy.
 It is created by capturing biogas from decomposing agricultural, organic, and domestic waste, and removing the carbon dioxide.
 Biomethane can displace natural gas sourced from fossil fuels and help prevent 'waste methane' from reaching the atmosphere.
 The waste methane that would have been released into the atmosphere can then be used for energy instead.

 Biomethane is being produced and injected into many European gas networks, including in France, UK, Italy and Germany.
-In Denmark biomethane now makes up over 26% of their network gas, and Energinet of Denmark estimate they will reach 100% biomethane by 2034.
+In Denmark biomethane now makes up around 40% of their network gas, and Energinet of Denmark estimate they will reach 100% biomethane by 2030-2034.

 Both green hydrogen and biomethane can be stored in existing underground gas pipes and can be blended with existing natural gas.